A Basic Religious Charity is a registered charity that has the charitable purpose of advancing religion, and that meets six specific criteria.

-If a charity meets the definition of Basic Religious Charity, it does not have to:
+If a charity meets the definition of a Basic Religious Charity, it does not have to:

 - answer financial information questions in its Annual Information Statement

-- submit annual financial reports (regardless of its size), or
+- submit annual financial reports (regardless of its size)

 - comply with the ACNC Governance Standards.

-A charity must meet all six criteria to be as a Basic Religious Charity.
+A charity must meet all six of the following criteria to be a Basic Religious Charity.

-If a charity is registered, or could be registered, with an additional charity subtype, it is not a Basic Religious Charity.
+If a charity is registered, or is eligible to be registered, with an additional charity subtype, it is not a Basic Religious Charity.

-There are 14 categories or charity 'subtypes' that the ACNC can register.
-These are based on a charity’s charitable purpose.
-A charitable purpose is the reason a charity was set up or what its activities work towards achieving.
+There are 14 charity subtypes (categories that reflect the charity's purpose) that the ACNC can register.
+A charitable purpose is what the charity was set up to achieve and what its activities work towards achieving.

-In some instances, a religious charity's activities may seem to fit a charity subtype other than ‘advancing religion’.
+Some activities carried out by a religious charity may seem to fit a charity subtype other than ‘advancing religion’.
 However, if those activities are only done to further the purpose of advancing religion, the charity may still be eligible to be a Basic Religious Charity.

-For example, religious education as part of promoting religious principles in a religious community is unlikely to be a separate charitable purpose (advancing education), compared with setting up a separate school, which is likely to be a separate charitable purpose.
+For example, religious education as part of promoting religious principles in a religious community is unlikely to be a separate charitable purpose, such as 'advancing education'.
+However, setting up a separate school is likely to demonstrate that the charity has a separate charitable purpose.